-- The WSP Team should list all structures of the scheme in the format 3. - The WSP Team should draw a community/layout map (format 4) of the water supply system, showing all components (source, intake, collection and distribution chambers, wash-out and air valves, transmission and distribution lines and tap stands), community features (houses/clusters, buildings, roads) and environmental features (forests, grazing grounds, rivers etc.); - The WSP Team should define the water catchment area.
-Different land use patterns and possible signs of catchment degradation (e.g. deforestation, overgrazing, soil erosion) as well as areas of landslides and floods should be observed and discussed.
-These should be recorded in the community map (format 4); - The WSP Team shall describe the source characteristics in terms of discharge, seasonality/reliability, and record the findings (format 3); - Nearby traditional water point sources can also be visited and its existing characteristics (quality, seasonality, reliability) should be identified.
+- The WSP Team should list all structures of the scheme in the format 3. - The WSP Team should draw a community/layout map (format 4) of the water supply system, showing all components (boring, overhead tanks, pump station, distribution chambers, wash-out and air valves, distribution lines and tap stands), community features (houses/clusters, buildings, roads) and environmental features (forests, cultivations, grazing grounds, rivers etc.); - The WSP Team should define the influencing zone of boring.
+Different land use patterns around the boring that may cause infiltration of polluted water into the boring, as well as areas of landslides and floods should be observed and discussed.
+These should be recorded in the community map (format 4);

+• The WSP Team shall describe the boring characteristics in terms of discharge, seasonality/reliability, and record the findings (format 3);